corentinbeaulieu/benchy-zig/README.md

 </details>

+By default, benchy reads a `benchy.yml` file that must be located in the current working directory when invoking the program.
+An alternative configuration file can be specified as an argument.

-It outputs the results to the standard output.
+The program outputs the results to the standard output.
 It also generates a csv file in `./benchy-output/`.
 The file is timestamped by default.
 By default, a simple gnuplot script is generated to plot the csv.